-When you decide it is time to replace the water heater, the issue becomes tank vs. tankless.
-Here are a few things to consider about the benefits of tankless water heaters:
+When you determine it is time to replace the water heater, the issue becomes tank vs. tankless.
+Here are some considerations about the benefits of tankless water heaters:

-- Tax refund —Although the original expense is generally more expensive, eligible tankless water heaters have a federal tax rebate of approximately $300.
+- Tax rebate —Even though the original cost is generally higher, eligible tankless water heaters have a federal tax rebate of approximately $300.

-- Unlimited hot water—Tankless water heaters provide hot water that never stops.
+- Endless hot water—Tankless water heaters supply hot water that at no time stops.

 - Life Span—Tankless water heaters frequently live longer than tank models by 5¬–10 years.

-- Avoid Water Destruction—When there’s no tank to burst, there’s no plumbing.
-Although a leak can happen with any equipment, tankless water heaters won’t empty or cause destruction the way 40 gallons of water will.
+- Stay Away From Water Damage—When there’s no tank to explode, there’s no plumbing.
+Even though a leak can happen with any plumbing appliance, tankless water heaters won’t empty or cause damage the way 40 gallons of water will.

 - Purer water—Tankless water heaters don’t gather water.
-That way, you always have fresh water that’s not rusty or scaly.
+That way, you always have fresh water that isn’t rusty or scaly.

-Service Experts Heating & Air Conditioning is Here for Every One of Your Plumbing Needs
+Service Experts Heating & Air Conditioning is Here for Every One of Your Plumbing Concerns

-Service Experts Heating & Air Conditioning’s plumbing professionals can assist with repairing leaks, fitting low-flow fixtures and suggesting energy-efficient upgrades.
+Service Experts Heating & Air Conditioning’s plumbing professionals in Longmont can assist with repairing leaks, fitting low-flow equipment and suggesting energy-saving upgrades.

 If it isn’t practical to have a complete fix accomplished, we can suggest a state-of-the-art water heater to meet your household demands and finances.

-Get ahold of us at 303-647-5749 or contact us online to ask for a meeting as soon as possible.
+Call us at 303-647-5749 or contact us online to ask for an appointment as soon as possible.